Dice (ticketing company)

-DICE is a ticketing software company based in London, United Kingdom.
+Dice FM Holdings Ltd, trading as Dice (stylized as DICE), is a ticketing software company based in London, United Kingdom.
 Its web and mobile technology products enable users (often referred to by the company as fans) to search, browse and buy tickets to all kinds of live events, including concerts, festivals, comedy shows and other types of performances or talks.
-DICE gained popularity as a ticketing app for its strong stance against scalping, implementing guardrails within its products to limit fraud and price gouging.
-DICE also develops technology products for live show organisers and promoters for them to manage event marketing and better understand their audiences.
+Dice gained popularity as a ticketing app for its strong stance against scalping, implementing guardrails within its products to limit fraud and price gouging.

-During the global COVID-19 pandemic, DICE temporarily pivoted as a live streaming service where fans could buy tickets to access private shows from artists like Kylie Minogue, Bicep, Lewis Capaldi or Nick Cave.
-DICE moved on to acquire live music broadcaster Boiler Room in 2021.
+During the global COVID-19 pandemic, Dice temporarily pivoted as a live streaming service where fans could buy tickets to access private shows from artists like Kylie Minogue, Bicep, Lewis Capaldi or Nick Cave.
+Dice moved on to acquire live music broadcaster Boiler Room in 2021.
+Dice subsequently sold Boiler Room to Superstruct Entertainment in January 2025 for an undisclosed fee.

-In September 2021, DICE completed its Series-C funding, raising $122 million with SoftBank Vision Fund, Nest co-founder and iPod inventor Tony Fadell as well as French billionaire entrepreneur Xavier Niel.
-Early investors include DeepMind and Ustwo.
+In September 2021, Dice completed its Series-C funding, raising $122 million with SoftBank Vision Fund, Nest co-founder and iPod inventor Tony Fadell as well as French billionaire entrepreneur Xavier Niel.
+Early investors include DeepMind co-founders Mustafa Suleyman and Demis Hassabis, and software development studio Ustwo.

+In May 2023, DICE was appointed the primary ticketing partner for iconic London venue Alexandra Palace.

 Founder

-Phil Hutcheon founded DICE in 2014.
-Prior to founding DICE, Hutcheon spent over 10 years working in the music industry running Modular Recordings and latterly his own record label, management and events company Deadly People.
-The company is based in De Beauvoir, in Dalston, London with other offices in Europe and North America.
-In September 2017, DICE launched into the United States with events in San Francisco and Los Angeles, California.
+Phil Hutcheon founded Dice in 2014.
+Prior to founding Dice, Hutcheon spent over 10 years working in the music industry running Modular Recordings and latterly his own record label, management and events company Deadly People.
+The company is based in De Beauvoir, in Dalston, London with other offices in Europe.
+In September 2017, Dice launched into the United States with events in San Francisco and Los Angeles, California.
+In 2021, Dice opened a North American office at 10 Grand Street in Brooklyn, New York due to the growth of their American office of employees.

+Acquisition by Fever

+In June 2025, Dice was acquired by Fever, a global live entertainment discovery and ticketing platform..The combined business has created the largest independent live entertainment tech platform in the world.
+No details of how much was paid to acquire Dice have been revealed.

 Services

 Discovery feed

-Fans using the DICE app can search, browse and buy tickets in seconds for upcoming live shows.
+Fans using the Dice app can search, browse and buy tickets in seconds for upcoming live shows.
 Spotify and Apple Music integrations allow fans to sync up their artist preferences for the app to suggest event recommendations on its homepage.
-DICE has built its own proprietary recommendation engine to power events being displayed on the each user's homepage, making DICE unique to every fan.
+Dice has built its own proprietary recommendation engine to power events being displayed on the each user's homepage, making Dice unique to every fan.